garrandall/popular-music-data/tracks/trading-places-usher.md

 'Cause we trading places
 When I can't take no more, tell me you ain't stopping 'Cause we trading places
-Now put it on me, baby, 'til I say, "ooo wee"
+Now put it on me, baby, 'til I say, "oo wee"
 And tell me to shut up before the neighbors hear me This is how it feels when you do it like me
 We're trading places